thisiswoo/thisiswoo.github.io/index.md

 _My motto to live by._
 {:.lead}

-> The important thing is an unbreakable heart basically means investing the extra effort (working hard) at first so that it will pay off in the long run (be lazy).”
+> “I believe that if you do anything based on persistence, it will definitely come true.
+The important thing is an unbreakable heart.”

 ---